o19s/elasticsearch-learning-to-rank/docs/advanced-functionality.rst

 - :code:`min` -- the minimum
 - :code:`max` -- the maximum
 - :code:`avg` -- the mean
+- :code:`sum` -- the sum
 - :code:`stddev` -- the standard deviation

+Additionally the following counts are available:
+- :code:`matches` -- The number of terms that matched in the current document
+- :code:`unique` -- The unique number of terms that were passed in

 The :code:`terms` parameter is array of terms to gather statistics for.
 Currently only single terms are supported, there is not support for phrases or span queries.
 Note: If your field is tokenized you can pass multiple terms in one string in the array.